 Any lost, damaged or altered equipment becomes the financial responsibility of the player’s parent or legal guardian.
 If the equipment deposit cheque is not sufficient to cover the price of the equipment, the outstanding balance must be issued or the amount owing will be added to next year’s registration.

-If the parent or legal guardian refuses to pay for lost, damaged or altered equipment, the amount owing will be added to next year’s registration.
-The player will not be allowed to play in the SAMFA until the equipment is paid for.
+If the parent or legal guardian refuses to pay for lost, damaged or altered equipment, the amount owing will be added to the next year’s registration.
+The player will not be allowed to register for any SAMFA programming until the equipment costs have been recovered.
 SAMFA has the right to pursue legal action in cases where equipment has been mistreated or deliberately damaged, and reimbursement has not been provided.

 The Equipment Director, team equipment managers and SAMFA Executive are the only people authorized to distribute equipment.
 This is to be done under the direction of the Equipment Director.